 Pagoda Gift Shop

-Come visit the festival’s Pagoda Shop, centrally located under the large tent.
-Find colorful lantern-inspired gifts, festival apparel, glow-in-the-dark kids tees, light up toys and more!
+Shop for colorful lantern-inspired gifts, festival apparel, glow-in-the-dark kids tees, light up toys and more!